-If you have it written down in extensive detail then you’re back in the fight – so don’t enter the arena without your journal!
+If you have your why’s and the various battle exercises (discussed later) noted down then you’re back in the fight – so do NOT enter the arena without your journal!

-I use Penzu and OneNote but have also got a hard-backed spiral notebook when I want to write ‘old-school’.
+I use Asana and Evernote but have also got a hard-backed spiral notebook when I want to write ‘old-school’.
 Here are some options you can use…